Wednesday, November 27, 2024

 The Churches of Asia

-In verses 4 and 11 of the first chapter of The Book of Revelation the phraseology can be interpreted as seeing these Seven Congregations account for all the Congregations in the Roman Province of Asia.
+In verses 4 and 11 of the first chapter of The Book of Revelation the phraseology can be interpreted as saying these Seven Congregations account for all the Congregations in the Roman Province of Asia.

 “John to the seven churches which are in Asia”